 - The Navy would construct a combat village to make the ongoing Tactical Ground Mobility training at B-16 (Figure 2-2) more realistic.
 The combat village would have two separate areas, 1,600 feet apart.
 Direct action operations would use the larger areas (25-30 conex boxes) to the west, while close air support would occur in the smaller area (10-15 conex boxes).
 Conex (i.e., "container express") boxes are steel shipping containers used to transport materials and products by rail, truck, or ship.
 The Navy would level the ground up to 20 feet around each conex box.
 The combat village would not require paved roads or utilities.
-The total amount of land needed would be approximately 150 acres. - The perimeter of the proposed expansion lands would be fenced using 31 miles of BLM-approved four-strand fencing with five 20-foot double swinging gates (Figure 2-2) for controlled access into the range.
+The total amount of land needed would be approximately 150 acres. - The perimeter of the proposed expansion lands would be fenced using 31 miles of wildlife friendly configured four-wire fencing (with additional coordination with Nevada Department of Wildlife [NDOW]) with five 20-foot double swinging gates (Figure 2-2) for controlled access into the range.
+Spacing of wires would be configured appropriately for the wildlife in the area.
 The Navy would place signage at regular intervals along the perimeter fencing.
 The fencing would join with existing fences at B-16 (Figure 2-2).
-Additionally, the Navy analyzed proposed fencing in the Environmental Assessment for the Proposed Addition of Training Activities and Range Enhancements at Naval Air Station Fallon on Training Range Bravo-16, Churchill County, Nevada, September 2014 (U.S. Department of the Navy, 2014), but never installed the fencing.
+Additionally, the Navy analyzed proposed fencing in the Environmental Assessment for the Proposed Addition of Training Activities and Range Enhancements at Naval Air Station Fallon on Training Range Bravo-16, Churchill County, Nevada, September 2014 (U.S. Department of the Navy, 2014),.
 This fencing would now be installed, joining with existing fencing and other new proposed fencing in this EIS around the proposed expansion lands.
 The construction process would follow recommendations in BLM's Handbook 1741-1, such as avoiding bulldozer clearing or other major soil-disturbing methods.
 One crew could install perimeter fencing in approximately six months.
 Following installation, the Navy would incrementally remove the interior fencing that remains within the expanded range.

-Under Alternative 1, 178,013 acres (176,977 acres of BLM lands and 1,036 acres of non-federal lands) would be withdrawn or acquired to expand the B-17 range to the south (Figure 2-3), increasing its total area to approximately 232,800 acres.
+Under Alternative 1, approximately 178,013 acres (176,977 acres of BLM-administered lands and 1,036 acres of non-federal lands) would be withdrawn or acquired to expand the B-17 range to the south (Figure 2-3), increasing its total area to approximately 232,800 acres.
 Convoy routes, military vehicle training routes, or ground target areas would occupy approximately 3,000 acres (Figure 2-3).

-Currently, all uses listed in Table 2-2 are allowed on the non-private lands requested for withdrawal under the Proposed Action.
-Under Alternative 1, the entire B-17 range would be closed to public use (grazing, hunting, mining, solar/wind, utilities/ROWs, OHV use, camping/hiking, and special race events), except for Navy-authorized activities such as research/academic pursuits, or regulatory or management activities (e.g., BLM, USFWS, or NDOW activities) (Table 2-2).
-The WDZ proposed for training activities at B-17 would extend over State Route 839 (see Section 2.3.2.2.4, Road and Infrastructure Improvements to Support Alternative 1).
-For public safety purposes, the Navy is proposing to reroute the portion of State Route 839 that would overlap with the proposed expansion area.
+Currently, all uses listed in Table 2-2 are allowed on the non-private lands requested for withdrawal and proposed for acquisition.
+Under Alternative 1, the entire B-17 range would be closed to public use (grazing, hunting, mining, solar/wind, utilities/ROWs, OHV use, camping/hiking, and special race events), except for Navy-authorized activities such as research/academic pursuits, ceremonial or cultural site visits, or regulatory or management activities (e.g., BLM, USFWS, local government, or NDOW activities) (Table 2-2).
+The WDZ proposed for training activities at B-17 would extend over State Route 839 (see Section 2.3.4.4.4, Road and Infrastructure Improvements to Support Alternative 1 1).
+For public safety purposes, the Navy is proposing to reroute the portion of State Route 839 that would overlap with the proposed expansion area, subject to follow-on NEPA analysis of environmental impacts, as discussed in Section 2.3.2 (Alternative 1 - Modernization of the Fallon Range Training Complex).